 Most adults report wanting to stay at home if possible.
-Depending on Mary's abilities and those of a care team that she builds, Bill may be able to stay home, however this is not always practical or even legal.
+Depending on Mary's abilities and those of the care team she builds, Bill may be able to stay home; however, this is not always practical or even legal.

-Like most aging adults, Bill and Mary do not know what day they will enter a nursing home, what nursing home they will enter, how much it will cost, when and how often the nursing home will raise rates, how much will be covered by Medicare, and how much private pay money is required by the nursing home as a condition of admission.
+Like most aging adults, Bill and Mary do not know what day they will enter a nursing home, what nursing home they will enter, how much it will cost, when and how often the nursing home will raise rates, how much will be covered by Medicare, and how much private pay money is required as a condition of admission.

 How much does a nursing home cost?

 Washington Average Idaho Average

-o \$ 364 / Day o \$ 300 / Day
+o \$ 422 / Day o \$ 350 / Day

-o \$ 11,076 / Month o \$ 9,125 / Month
+o \$ 12,835 / Month o \$ 10,645 / Month

-o \$ 132,912 / Year o \$ 109,500 / Year
+o \$ 154,030 / Year o \$ 127,750 / Year

 For many families facing a sudden health crisis, not having a plan for long-term care is an added burden.
 What type of care is best?
 What are the costs?
 How will it be paid for?
 For how long?
 Is there LTC Insurance?
 What type of care is the patient comfortable with?
-Is this a permanent placement or short term?
-Will kids, family members or friends be providing supplemental care or support?
+Is this a permanent placement or short-term?
+Will kids, family members, or friends provide supplemental care or support?
 These are not easy questions, but they are made harder when there has not been a discussion in advance.